wuminzhe/throttled_json_rpc_client/README.md

 # ThrottledJsonRpcClient

-Use the way from this article: https://medium.com/@jaimersonn/throttling-api-calls-in-a-distributed-environment-76d2789a796d
+Use the way from this [article](https://medium.com/@jaimersonn/throttling-api-calls-in-a-distributed-environment-76d2789a796d).

 ## Installation